SanderYaz/whmcs-kullaniciadi/README.md

 - Open source
 - Customizable information messages
 - Reservable usernames
+- User names can have a minimum length of 2 and a maximum of 15

 ## Installation ##
 You can install this module by cloning the repo or downloading the latest release from GitHub.
 See the [releases](https://github.com/aponkral/whmcs-kullaniciadi/releases) page.